SDZZGNDRC/pybacktest/README.md

 A backtest framework written in python, used for testing trading strategies.

+> NOTICE: When opening with `VSCode`, if you encounter `import` related errors, please configure the `python.analysis.extraPaths` and `python.autoComplete.extraPaths` settings in the `.vscode` folder.

 ## Features

 * **Order Books**: This backtest framework uses order books to simulate the market.